THINGS YOU CAN DO NOW

 Politics - Engage in the tried and true act of writing to your local, state, and federal elected representatives to express your reaction to the recent racially charged incidents, and be sure to say what you ask them to do about these incidents.

--Demand that the U.S. Senate debate and vote on H.R.1 (For the People Act) that has passed the House of Representatives and would restore the Voting Rights Act and limit voter suppression.
+-Demand that the U.S. Senate debate and vote on H.R.1 (For the People Act) which has passed the House of Representatives and would restore the Voting Rights Act and limit voter suppression.

 -Even though the current administration has failed to submit a written report to the United Nations Committee to End Racial Discrimination (CERD), Non-Governmental organizations recognized by the UN with consultative statuses, such as NCNW, should be encouraged to submit reports to the (CERD) as a way of educating the public and holding the United States accountable.